Mission Kashmir: Plot

 Inayat Khan, the Senior Superintendent of Police in Srinagar, Kashmir, loses his young son, Irfaan, after local doctors refuse treatment due to a fatwa issued by the wanted militant Malik Ul Khan, which forbids medical assistance to an honest police officer, and their families.
 Seeking revenge, Inayat leads a successful operation to eliminate Malik and his associates.
-However, during the raid, a civilian couple is killed in the crossfire, leaving their young son, Altaaf, as the sole survivor.
+However, during the raid, a civilian couple is killed this enrages, in the crossfire, leaving their young son, Altaaf, as the sole survivor.

 At the urging of his wife, Neelima, Inayat adopts Altaaf but conceals the circumstances of his parents’ death.
 Years later, Altaaf uncovers the truth, attempts to kill Inayat, and flees.
 He is eventually found and radicalized by Hilal Kohistani, the leader of a militant group, who raises him to become a terrorist.

 A decade later, Altaaf returns to Srinagar as part of “Mission Kashmir,” a terrorist operation that ostensibly aims to assassinate the Indian Prime Minister.
 As part of the plan, Altaaf reconnects with his childhood friend and television personality, Sufiya Parvez.
 Though he falls in love with her, he uses the relationship to attempt an attack on the city’s TV tower.
 His actions make him a wanted criminal, and when Sufiya learns of his true identity, she breaks off their relationship.

 Altaaf later plants a bomb intended for Inayat, but Neelima is killed in the explosion.
 Devastated by her death, both Altaaf and Inayat are pushed further into conflict.
 Inayat discovers that the true objective of "Mission Kashmir" is not political assassination but a plan to bomb both Hindu and Muslim religious sites, inciting communal violence and destabilizing the region.
 The prime minister’s assassination was merely a diversion.
 Hilal had kept the full extent of the plan hidden from Altaaf, fearing his rejection, and secretly ordered Altaaf’s execution should he refuse to comply.

 Inayat captures Hilal and proposes a deal—allowing the mission to proceed if Hilal agrees to kill Altaaf.
 During the confrontation, Altaaf overpowers Inayat, who then reveals the real intent of the mission.
 When ordered to execute Inayat, Altaaf hesitates and ultimately refuses, moved by memories of Neelima’s kindness.
 He kills Hilal instead and dismantles the missile launchers, foiling the operation and killing enraged the remaining militants.
 Wounded in the process, Altaaf is rescued by Inayat.

 The terrorist plot is later exposed by the media.
 Altaaf awakens from a dream and reconciles with Sufiya and Inayat, finally accepting the latter as his father once again.